thandontsizi/devops-foundations/02-Git-Basics/tests.md

 ### Answers:
 1. _
-- Git is a distributed version control system used to track changes in source code locallyy.
+- Git is a distributed version control system used to track changes in source code locally.
-- GitHub is a cloud platform that hosts Git repositories and allows collacoration, backups, and code sharing.
+- GitHub is a cloud platform that hosts Git repositories and allows collaboration, backups, and code sharing.
 2. _
 - Working directory: where files are edited.
 - Staging Area: holds selected changes that are prepared for a commit.